chrisshen168/MS460_Agent-based-Modeling-COVID-19-Pandemic/README.md

 ## Project Overview:
 This project employs NetLogo to simulate diverse COVID-19 scenarios, allowing for the adjustment of critical factors like population size, infection rate, vaccination rate, mask usage rate, mask-reduced infection rate, recovery rate, hospital capacity affecting recovery rate, and death rate.
-The simulation aims to evaluate the effects of these factors on disease spread and fatality, providing a comprehensive analysis of the pandemic dynamics
+The simulation aims to evaluate the effects of these factors on disease spread and fatality, providing a comprehensive analysis of the pandemic dynamics.
+## How to use:
+In NetLogo, the results are generated through a combination of various elements within the environment, including the interface slides, monitors, code execution, and the BehaviorSpace tool.
+Here's a breakdown of each component:

+Interface Slides: NetLogo allows you to create an interactive user interface using slides.
+Interface elements such as sliders, buttons, and switches can be adjusted by users to set parameters before running the simulation.
+These parameters directly influence the behavior of the model.

+Monitors: Monitors in NetLogo display real-time information during the simulation.
+They can show variables, counts, and other relevant data.
+Monitors are useful for tracking the progress of the simulation and observing key indicators.

+Running the Code in the Code Tab: The main logic of the simulation is implemented in the Code tab.
+This is where you write the NetLogo code that defines the agents, their behaviors, and the rules governing their interactions.
+Running the code executes the simulation, and the results are reflected in the interface and monitors.

+Setup in BehaviorSpace: BehaviorSpace is a tool in NetLogo that allows for systematic exploration of different parameter settings.
+You can define multiple experimental runs by specifying different combinations of input values.
+BehaviorSpace automates the process of running simulations across these settings and records the results.

+In summary, users can interact with the model through the interface, adjusting parameters using slides.
+Monitors provide real-time feedback during the simulation.
+The code in the Code tab defines the underlying logic of the model.
+BehaviorSpace enables the systematic exploration of different scenarios.
+The results are a combination of these elements, providing insights into how the model behaves under various conditions.

 ## The html files included in the repo cannot be viewed directly unless downloaded locally.
 Example screenshots from html files are now provided as listed in the sections below.
 ## Findings and recommendations